Interactive-Telemetry-for-Design/interactive-telemetry-for-design/README.md

 and go to [http://localhost:5000](http://localhost:5000).

 ## Using The Interface
+### Input
+You can provide data in two ways:
+- Video file with IMU streams (e.g. GoPro .MP4 file containing video and gpmf stream)
-In the interface, you can either upload video file in below formats, or use (pre-extracted) IMU telemetry data in a CSV file.
+- Video file + (pre-extracted) IMU telemetry data CSV file

-The model predicts labels for the whole video with associated confidence score.

-Below an input threshold it becomes an anomaly.
+### Supported File Formats

-The following formats can be uploaded for video and imu telemetry:
+Using [telemetry-parser](https://github.com/AdrianEddy/telemetry-parser), the following file formats are supported for IMU stream parsing and extraction:
 - GoPro (HERO 5 and later)
 - Sony (a1, a7c, a7r V, a7 IV, a7s III, a9 II, a9 III, FX3, FX6, FX9, RX0 II, RX100 VII, ZV1, ZV-E10, ZV-E10 II, ZV-E1, a6700)
 - Insta360 (OneR, OneRS, SMO 4k, Go, GO2, GO3, GO3S, Caddx Peanut, Ace, Ace Pro)